-How to get to Bulgaria from Bucharest
+How to get to Lovech from Bucharest

-Actually, the most affordable option is to rent a car, even if it means paying an additional cross-border fee.
+In truth, the most affordable option is to rent a car, even if it means paying an additional cross-border fee.
 And with a GPS you should be fine, even if you can’t read the Bulgarian road signs.
 This will also make it easy to stop whenever you want during your day trip from Bucharest.

 How we visited Bulgaria twice in less than one hour

 So we had to cross the Danube back again, drop the lady, and explain to the Romanian border police what happened.
-Luckily, someone who had just entered the country who offered to help her with a car ride.
+Luckily, someone who had just entered the country offered to help her with a car ride.

 But hey, Mathieu never visited Bulgaria until then, and he got to enter the country twice before 09.00 am!
 It was already an amazing day trip from Bucharest judging by this!

-The Musical Orlova Chuka Cave
+The musical Orlova Chuka Cave

 After driving through bright sunflower fields near the Pepelina Village, we made it to Orlova Chuka, in the Ruse National Park.
 With a length of 13,437 meters, Orlova Chuka is the second-longest cave in Bulgaria.

 We followed the Bulgarian guide down 124 stone steps and finally arrived at the Orlova Chuka Cave.
-There, he opened the cave’s iron gate with a key, and invited us in.
+There, he opened the cave’s iron gate with a key and invited us in.

 The interior of the cave is amazing.
 It has several halls with white undulated walls.
 The largest one is the Concert Hall, where the guide took out his harmonica and demonstrated the acoustics, then played a song on some stalactites.